Bound on Eigenstate Thermalization from Transport: Abstract

 \section{Abstract}

-We show that presence of transport imposes constraints on matrix elements entering the Eigenstate Thermalization Hypothesis (ETH) ansatz and require them to be correlated.
-It is generally assumed that the ETH ansatz reduces to Random Matrix Theory (RMT) below the Thouless energy scale.
+We show that macroscopic thermalization and transport impose constraints on matrix elements entering the Eigenstate Thermalization Hypothesis (ETH) ansatz and require them to be correlated.
+It is often assumed that the ETH reduces to Random Matrix Theory (RMT) below the Thouless energy scale.
 We show this conventional picture is not self-consistent.
-We prove that the energy scale at which ETH ansatz reduces to RMT has to be parametrically smaller than the inverse timescale of the slowest thermalization mode present in the system.
-In particular it has to be parametrically smaller than the Thouless energy.
-Our results indicate there is a new scale relevant for thermalization dynamics.
+We prove that energy scale at which the RMT behavior emerges has to be parametrically smaller than the inverse timescale of the slowest thermalization mode coupled to the operator of interest.
+We argue that the timescale marking the onset of the RMT behavior is the same timescale at which hydrodynamic description of transport breaks down.